KubaM381/WebBuilder/js/README.md

   `builder.js` by convention (data/rendering foundation before
   interaction before the panel before its field wiring), not because it's required.
+- **`editor/inspector.js` and `editor/inspector-special.js` have no
+  parse-time requirement relative to each other** — both only reach into the other's exports via `window.WebBuilderInspector` inside function bodies, at runtime.
+They are listed core-panel-first in `builder.js` by convention, not because it's required.

 `ui/toast.js`, `ui/modals.js`, `ui/tabs.js` and `canvas/icon-registry.js`
 have no load-order requirement of their own — every module only calls